danainjax/is-it-ok/NOTES.md

 [X] Your app should have one HTML page to render your react-redux application

-[ ] There should be 2 container components
+[X] There should be 2 container components 1-MoviesList
+2-ReviewsList
+3-Account

-[ ] There should be 5 stateless components- the idea here is to use redux for your state, 5 components connected to your redux store for your state
+[X] There should be 5 stateless components- the idea here is to use redux for your state, 5 components connected to your redux store for your state
+1-User
+2-Review
+3-ReviewForm
+4-Movie
+5-UserForm

 [ ] There should be 3 routes